Tsunaina

 Tsunaina (/ne/) is a British–Nepali singer-songwriter, visual artist, and fashion model.
-She is known for her emotionally evocative music and "hauntingly powerful" voice, alongside her distinctive features and visual style.
+She is known for her distinctive facial features, visual style and music.
 In 2020, she released her debut single "Waterways", followed by "UnEarth", "Fanned Out Fingers" and "A Dam on the Eve of Breaking".
 Tsunaina has also created music for Iris van Herpen, McQ, and Robert Wun.

 Early life

 Tsunaina was born in Kowloon.
 Tsunaina also has a younger brother.
 She grew up in Lalitpur, Nepal, and spent her childhood there until moving to Kent, England, to join her family.
-At age 18, Tsunaina moved to London to attend SOAS University, where she studied History and Politics; she later studied Sound art at University of the Arts London, where she would begin to write for other artists and meet a number of future collaborators.
+At age 18, Tsunaina moved to London.

 Tsunaina was raised by her mother who is a Limbu, Yakthung (ᤕᤠᤰᤌᤢᤱ), a Tibeto-Burman indigenous tribe of the Himalayan region of eastern Nepal, Sikkim, and western Bhutan.
 She is fluent in Nepali, English, and Hindi.

 Career

 After being scouted for modelling, Tsunaina initially gained recognition for her visual storytelling on Instagram and as the muse of Pat McGrath.
-Shortly after gracing the cover of Harper's Bazaar, she went on to be shot by Paolo Roversi, Tim Walker, Zhong Lin, and Frank Lebon.
-Tsunaina has also appeared in numerous notable publications such as British Vogue, Vogue Italia, W Magazine, Dazed, I-D, Paper Magazine, System, and Numero France.
+After gracing the cover of Harper's Bazaar Kazakhstan she went on to be shot by Paolo Roversi, Tim Walker, Zhong Lin, and Frank Lebon.
+Tsunaina has also appeared in British Vogue, Vogue Italia, W Magazine, Dazed, I-D, Paper Magazine, System, and Numero France.